tanikina/text-formality/README.md

 ## Traditional Methods

-We provide the script to the script to compute the following formality-related metrics:
+We provide the script to compute the following formality-related metrics:

 - **F-score** based on Heylighen & Dewaele
   ```